Jennifer Lopez Gives Wedding Update, Reveals If She & Alex Rodriguez Have Set A Date

 “[Marriage is] important for both of us.
 We both come from traditional Latin families and we want that,” Jennifer shared with the magazine.

-The star – who The Inquisitr reported gifted Rodriguez with an impressive $200,000 car for his birthday earlier this year – previously opened up about wedding planning while speaking to Entertainment Tonight back in May.
+The star – who, The Inquisitr reported, gifted Alex with an impressive $200,000 car for his birthday earlier this year – previously opened up about wedding planning while speaking to Entertainment Tonight back in May.
 At the time, she confirmed that they were taking things slow.

 Stating that the planning for the big day was “going good,” JLo said that she and her husband-to-be “have a pretty busy year ahead of us, so you know, we are taking it slow.”